 By Colonel Henry Inman in 1897

-n 1817 the navigation of the Mississippi River was begun.
-On August 2nd the steamer General Pike arrived at St. Louis, Missouri.
-The first boat to ascend the Missouri River was the Independence; she passed Franklin, Missouri on May 28, 1819, where a dinner was given to her officers.
-In the next month, the steamers Western Engineer Expedition and R. M. Johnson came along, carrying Major Stephen Long’s scientific exploring party, bound for the Yellowstone River.
+In 1817, the navigation of the Mississippi River was begun.
+On August 2, the steamer General Pike arrived at St. Louis, Missouri.
+The Independence was the first boat to ascend the Missouri River; she passed Franklin, Missouri, on May 28, 1819, where a dinner was given to her officers.
+The following month, the steamers Western Engineer Expedition and R. M. Johnson came along, carrying Major Stephen Long’s scientific exploring party, bound for the Yellowstone River.

-At that time, the quaint old cities of far-off Mexico were forbidden to foreign traders, excepting to the favored few who were successful in obtaining permits from the Spanish government.
-In 1821, however, the Mexican War of Independence crushed the power of the mother country and established the freedom of Mexico.
-The embargo upon foreign trade was at once removed, and the Santa Fe Trail, for untold ages only a simple trace across the continent, became the busy highway of a relatively great commerce.
+At that time, the quaint old cities of far-off Mexico were forbidden to foreign traders, except for the favored few who successfully obtained permits from the Spanish government.
+In 1821, however, the Mexican War of Independence crushed the mother country’s power and established Mexico’s freedom.
+The embargo upon foreign trade was at once removed, and the Santa Fe Trail, for untold ages only a simple trace across the continent, became the busy highway of relatively great commerce.

 Santa Fe traders soon realized the benefits of river navigation — for it enabled them to shorten the distance which their wagons had to travel in going across the plains — and they began to look out for a suitable place as a shipping and outfitting point higher up the river than Franklin, Missouri which had been the initial starting town.

 By 1827 trading posts had been established at Blue Mills, Fort Osage, and Independence, Missouri.
-The first-mentioned place, which is situated about six miles below Independence, soon became the favorite landing, and the exchange from wagons to boats settled and defied all efforts to remove the headquarters of the trade from there for several years.
-Independence, however, being the county seat and the larger place, succeeded in its claims to be the more suitable locality, and as early as 1832, it was recognized as the American headquarters and the great outfitting point for the Santa Fe commerce, which it continued to be until 1846, when the traffic was temporarily suspended by the breaking out of the Mexican-American War.
+The first-mentioned place, situated about six miles below Independence, soon became the favorite landing.
+The exchange from wagons to boats settled and defied all efforts to remove the trade headquarters from there for several years.
+Independence, however, being the county seat and the more prominent place, succeeded in its claims to be the more suitable locality, and as early as 1832, it was recognized as the American headquarters and the excellent outfitting point for the Santa Fe commerce, which it continued to be until 1846 when the breaking temporarily suspended the traffic out of the Mexican-American War.

 Independence was not only the principal outfitting point for the Santa Fe Traders but also that of the great fur companies.
-That powerful association used to send out larger pack-trains than any other parties engaged in the traffic to the Rocky Mountains; they also employed wagons drawn by mules, and loaded with goods for the Indians with whom their agents bartered, which also on their return trip, transported the skins and pelts of animals procured from the Indians.
-The articles intended for the Indian trade were always purchased in St. Louis, Missouri and usually shipped to Independence, consigned to the firm of Aull and Company, who outfitted the traders with mules and provisions, and in fact, anything else required by them.
+That influential association used to send out larger pack-trains than any other parties engaged in the traffic to the Rocky Mountains; they also employed wagons drawn by mules and loaded with goods for the Indians with whom their agents bartered, which also on their return trip, transported the skins and pelts of animals procured from the Indians.
+The articles intended for the Indian trade were always purchased in St. Louis, Missouri, and usually shipped to Independence, consigned to the firm of Aull and Company, who outfitted the traders with mules and provisions.
+In fact, anything else required by them.

-Several individual traders would frequently form joint caravans, and travel in company for mutual protection from the Indians.
-After having reached a 50-mile limit from the State line, each trader had control of his own men; each took care of a certain number of the pack-animals, loaded and unloaded them in camp, and had general supervision of them.
+Several individual traders would frequently form joint caravans and travel in company for mutual protection from the Indians.
+After having reached a 50-mile limit from the State line, each trader had control of his men; each took care of a certain number of the pack animals, loaded and unloaded them in camp, and had general supervision of them.

 Frequently, there would be 300 mules in a single caravan, carrying 300 pounds apiece.
-Thousands of wagons were also sent out from Independence annually, each drawn by twelve mules or six yoke of oxen, and loaded with general merchandise.
+Thousands of wagons were also sent out from Independence annually, each drawn by twelve mules or six yokes of oxen and loaded with general merchandise.

 There were no packing houses in those days nearer than St. Louis, and the bacon and beef used in the Santa Fe trade were furnished by the farmers of the surrounding country, who killed their meat, cured it, and transported it to the town where they sold it.
 Their wheat was also ground at local mills, and they brought the flour to market, together with corn, dried fruit, beans, peas, and kindred provisions used on the long route across the plains.